 Q150 vs Q100: Features

 When we tested both units in our listening room, both speakers produced high-quality sounds.
+There are plenty of top-rated bookshelf speakers under 1000 that produce impressive sound quality.
 In the Q150 speakers, the Uni-Q driver is placed at the speaker’s front and center for the best sound quality.
 The Q150 also evens out treble frequencies to produce a smoother sound with the damped tweeter loading tube to terminate sound from the tweeter’s back.

 Meanwhile, the Q100 delivers a fast and clean response from the Uni-Q array driver.
 The driver is placed at the acoustic center for optimal sound quality.
 When in use, the sound envelops the room evenly.